 In the United States, there are two types of common rats.

 Norway rats, sometimes called sewer rats or brown rats, tend to be ground-dwellers.
-These are large rats, often grey or grey-brown in coloration, which are common in gardens and yards.
-They may also take shelter in building foundations or the lower part of walls.
+These are large rats, often grey or grey-brown in coloration, and are common in gardens and yards.
+They may also take shelter in building foundations or the lower part of the walls.

 Roof rats are the other variety most commonly found.
 These tend to prefer the advantages of living at a height, and dwell in trees in the wild.
 Attics, the upper portions of walls, tops of cabinetry, and the like are common places.
 They are smaller in size than Norway rats and often like warmer climates.
 These are sometimes called black rats.

-Roof rats tend to prefer foods which they’d find in the wild.
+Roof rats tend to prefer foods that they’d find in the wild.
 Berries or fruit, snails or worms, and nuts are useful as lures.
-Things which mimic natural food sources for them are best.
+Things that mimic natural food sources for them are best.